ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/autonomous_driving_noetic.md

 `Remote PC`

 - Laptop, desktop, or other devices with ROS 1.
-- 가제보 시뮬레이션 실행 및 autorace packages를 실행합니다.
+- It is necessary to run GAZEBO simulation and autorace packages.

 ### [Install Autorace Packages](#install-autorace-packages)